ammusjames/NASSCOM-VSD-SoC-design-Program/README.md

 ### Timing modelling using delay tables

 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.
-Conditions to be verified before moving forward with custom designed cell layout:

-Condition 1: The input and output ports of the standard cell should lie on the intersection of the vertical and horizontal tracks.
-Condition 2: Width of the standard cell should be odd multiples of the horizontal track pitch.
-Condition 3: Height of the standard cell should be even multiples of the vertical track pitch.
+Conditions to be verified before moving forward with custom designed cell layout are the input and output ports of the standard cell should lie on the intersection of the vertical and horizontal tracks, Width of the standard cell should be odd multiples of the horizontal track pitch ,Height of the standard cell should be even multiples of the vertical track pitch.

 Commands to open the custom inverter layout
 ```
 # Change directory to vsdstdcelldesign
 cd Desktop/work/tools/openlane_working_dir/openlane/vsdstdcelldesign